rbayona03/Janesy-Alvarez.com/README.md

 # Janesy-Alvarez.com

 This site is purposed as a simple resume page for employer prospects to land on.
-There will be simple effects used and i will be experimenting with some new JS techniques as well as implemeting jquerry and ajax libraries.
+Here i wanted to highlight my SASS skills as well as more resposive features